Chiefs fans boo as players lock arms in a show of racial unity

-KANSAS CITY, Mo. — It was supposed to be a show of racial unity, when Chiefs and Texans players locked arms in a moment of silence prior to Thursday’s game.
+KANSAS CITY, Mo.
+(WDAF) – It was supposed to be a show of racial unity when Chiefs and Texans players locked arms in a moment of silence prior to Thursday’s game.
 Instead, some fans in the stands booed.

 The moment quickly went viral on Twitter, with “booing” racking up over 45,000 tweets during the game.